GBlanch/GCP-Uber-Data-Engineering-project/README.md

 ![image](https://github.com/GBlanch/GCP-Uber-Data-Engineering-project/assets/136500426/72df3de0-721c-4b5c-994b-633f750f322d)

-We can see in the bubble chart that some observations (water geolocations) needed to be removed as part of data cleaning.
-The scope of this project nonetheless was to showcase the End-to-End pipeline process of a Data Engineering project.
+We can see in the bubble chart that some observations (pick up geolocations in water spots) needed to be removed as part of data cleaning.
+To detect these prior to see them visualized can be tought to execute.
+The [`scope of this project`](#introduction) nonetheless was to showcase the End-to-End pipeline process of a Data Engineering project.

 [Back to Table of Contents](#table-of-contents)